Open House Disclosures and Forms

 State Specific Open House Disclosures

 While NAR hasn’t issued Open House specific guidance related to the commissions settlement, REALTOR associations in specific states are planning/making changes specific to Open Houses, which will be covered below.
-We’ll also get into the Open House Disclosures that pre-date the NAR settlement in different states.

-IF you’re not sure if your broker will be supported you can submit a request here and if you’re not yet a Curb Hero user, check it out (it’s free for individual agents).
+If you’re not yet a Curb Hero user, check it out (it’s free for individual agents).

 Curb Hero Demo + Tutorial